-The BBC micro:bit is a pocket-sized computer that you can code, customise and control to bring your digital ideas, games and apps to life.
+The Micro:bit V2.0 is a pocket-sized computer that you can code, customise and control to bring your digital ideas, games and apps to life.
 Each element is completely programmable via easy-to-use software on a dedicated website (www.microbit.co.uk) that can be accessed from a PC, tablet, or mobile.

 There are two programmable buttons that can be used to control games or pause and skip songs on a playlist.
 The BBC micro:bit can even detect motion and tell you which direction you are heading in.
 Build-in Low Energy Bluetooth connectivity enables the BBC micro:bit to interact with other devices and the internet.

 BBC micro:bit is a BBC initiative to get young people in the UK coding.
 A royalty from the sale of this BBC micro:bit merchandise helps promote digital creativity amongst young people in the UK.

 The nRF52 application processor is where user programs run.
 A single, complete application including user code, runtime code and Bluetooth stack is loaded and run directly from on-chip flash memory.
 All user accessible GPIO pins are provided by this processor.
 There is an on-board 2.4GHz radio peripheral used to provide Bluetooth and custom radio capabilities via an off-chip aerial.

 |Core variant||Arm Cortex-M4 32 bit processor with FPU|

 The on-board 2.4GHz supports Bluetooth communications via the Nordic S113 SoftDevice, which provides a fully qualified Bluetooth low energy stack.
 This allows the micro:bit to communicate with a wide range of Bluetooth devices, including smartphones and tablets.